PieroVicenti/LiveChat/README.md

 Project created to test backend features, linking backend and frontend.
 All the features are displayed opening two tabs.
-When two user enter the same room, they are able to chat instantaneously.
+When two users enter the same room, they are able to chat instantaneously.
 Users' names are displayed, as well as the time of the sent message.